-The Corporate Communications Department shall be responsible for managing and coordinating the Corporate Social Responsibility initiatives and managing the requests for sponsorship and social responsibility events in the Company, including conferences and speech events.
+- The Corporate Communications

+Department shall be responsible for

+managing and coordinating the Corporate

+Social Responsibility initiatives and

+managing all events in the Company,

+including conferences and speech events.

-The Corporate Communications Department shall request the Company's social responsibility budget, which shall be approved by the Board of Directors within the annual budget for the Company's business.
+- The Corporate Communications

+Department shall request the Company's social responsibility budget, which shall be approved by the Board of Directors within the annual budget for the Company's business.

-12.2 Corporate Social Responsibility Focus Areas Environment
+12.2 Corporate Social Responsibility Focus Areas

-Milaha is working diligently to mitigate the negative impacts on environment through continuous attempts for power saving, encouraging the recycling of used materials, and adopting "Green" initiatives in the workplace.
+- Environment - Milaha is working diligently to mitigate the negative impacts on environment through continuous attempts for power saving, encouraging the recycling of used materials, and adopting "Green" initiatives in the workplace.

-HSSEO
+- HSSEO

-Milaha is committed to protecting the safety and health of all individuals associate to the Company by providing a safe, secure, and healthy work environment.
+Milaha is committed to protecting the safety and health of all individuals associated to the Company by providing a safe, secure, and healthy work environment.
 Our objective is to conduct our operations with ensuring employee safety and zero accidents, mitigate the negative impacts through encouragement to practicing the activities with due responsibility and stimulate improvements through initiatives such as: